 1948 - The British finally leave Burma on 4 January.
 A period of flux follows, with the new nation being destabilised by a series of tribal revolts and incursions by communist insurgents.
 Both the Karen and Shan tribes agitate for independence.

-1950s - Under Ne Win's command, the army is able to contain both the Karen revolt and the insurgency by the Chinese-backed Burmese Communist Party.
+1950 - Under Ne Win's command, the army is able to contain both the Karen revolt and the insurgency by the Chinese-backed Burmese Communist Party.

 Ne Win rules in caretaker mode for 18 months.
 During this time he attempts to modernise the bureaucracy and control separatist elements in the Shan states.

 1962 - On 1 March, following rebellions by the Shan and Kachin tribes, the military acts.
 Ne Win returns to power in a bloodless coup d'état.

 The prime minister, politicians and representatives of the ethnic minorities are arrested.
 The constitution is suspended and parliament is dissolved.
 The civil rights of Chinese and Indian minorities are curtailed.

-A 'Revolutionary Council' is established to oversee government.
+A Revolutionary Council is established to oversee government.
 Opposition political parties and independent newspapers are abolished.
 The Burma Socialist Program Party (BSPP) is formed.

-Ne Win is given full executive, legislative and judicial powers, ruling by decree.
-The country is isolated from the outside world as the new government pursues its 'Burmese Way to Socialism'.
+Ne Win is given full executive, legislative and judicial powers.
+He rules by decree.
+The country goes into self-imposed isolation as the new government pursues its Burmese Way to Socialism.